The-Youth-Empowerment-Foundation-Adju/Digital-Tech-Boot-Camp-Report-2021-2022/README.md

   # Overall impacts of the project
   # short- term;

   - The trainees learned to create Repositories, fork, create files in GitHub repository, commit changes in GitHub, GitHub issues, pull requests, merge pull requests, Branches, markdown files.

+   - The project has overall archived its objectives, the participants were able to gain knowledge and practices developed website <RefugeeConnect >not hosted online yet, they also learned content creation and publication on the

   - The trainees demonstrated the ability to comfortably use GitHub as a collaborating software for knowledge sharing, they used it to document the web development training guide to make it accessible to the refugees.